 63 Salem St., Boston, 617-742-3474, neptuneoyster.com.

-This industrial-cool spot from the Island Creek Oyster Bar team is as much a serious beer bar as it is a seafood mecca.
+This industrial-cool spot is as much a serious beer bar as it is a seafood mecca.
 That’s how we can tell you, with the utmost confidence, that the effervescent Saison du Row—a Belgian-style saison that Row beer director Suzanne Hays made in collaboration with neighbor Trillium Brewing Company—pairs perfectly with the namesake Row 34 oysters.
-The Fort Point favorite is open Wednesday through Sunday for takeout and socially distanced dining.

 383 Congress St., Boston, 617-553-5900, row34.com.

-The galley-like interior of this Back Bay modern-seafood restaurant is fairly intimate, so we were pumped that Saltie Girl recently took over the entire patio setup of neighboring sister restaurant, Met Back Bay.
-That means we have more space to take on seafood towers teeming with littlenecks, oysters, and lobster cocktail; day boat scallop and king salmon crudos; and more fresh catch prepared by chef Kyle McClelland.
+Now that Saltie Girl has moved into the much larger space that houses its sister-neighbor Met Back Bay, we have even more elbow room to take on seafood towers teeming with littlenecks, oysters, and lobster cocktail; day boat scallop and king salmon crudos; and more fresh catch prepared by chef Kyle McClelland.

 281 Dartmouth St., Boston, 617-267-0691, saltiegirl.com.